PGold762/social-api/README.md

 ## Installation

-Download the files from the
+Download the files from the repo and be sure to install the following:

+- MongoDB
+- Express
+- Mongoose

+Once installed, start your server and test in Insomnia.

 ## Usage